-The reprint order form is sent to the author together with proofs.
-Reprints are obliged to purchase by the author at least 50 copies at a minimum.
-Authors can purchase additional copies of reprints for the Society, using the format.
+The reprint order form is sent to Japanese author together with proofs.
+Reprints of published papers are obliged to purchase by the author at least 50 copies at a minimum, except for review and minireview papers.
+Authors of all papers, including review and minirevfiew papers, can purchase additional copies of reprints for the Society, using the format.
+Authors of review and mini-review articles will receive PDF files from the Editorial Office, but may also purchase reprints separately.
 The reprint has no title cover page.
-See the Publication and reprint fees item for reprint fee.
+See the publication and reprint fees item for reprint fee.